Wiiksu/Delivery_Fee_Calculator/README.md

 ## Description

 Assignment based on [https://github.com/woltapp/engineering-internship-2024] front-end portion.
-The purpose of this application is to showcase my skills in making a working project with reusable components with consistent styling, data transferability with form validation + error catching and proper unit testing.
+The purpose of this application is to showcase my skills in making a working project with reusable components, consistent styling, data transferability with form validation + error catching and proper unit testing.

 ## Requirements